 Easily grown in average, medium moisture, well-drained soil in full sun to part shade.
 Best flowering occurs in full sun.
 Prefers deep, moist, fertile, acidic soils.
 Seldom needs pruning.
 Tolerant of air pollution and adapts well to urban settings.
 Intolerant of prolonged dry conditions.

-Genus name comes from the Greek words chion meaning snow and anthos meaning flower.
+Genus name comes from the Greek words chion meaning snow and anthos meaning a flower for the snow white flowers of C. virginicus.

 No serious insect or disease problems.
 Some susceptibility to mites, scale and borers.
 Watch for leaf spots, canker and powdery mildew.
 Plants sold in commerce may not be identified as either male or female.